jiminny/join-the-team/frontend-task.md

 You'll start with a simple REST API that returns a [JSON payload](https://rawgit.com/jiminny/join-the-team/master/assets/wavedata.json) with data from a real conference call.
 The information is related to a conversation between two parties.

 The response payload contains a simple data structure, the `user` channel, and the `customer` channel.
-Each channel contains an array of points (seconds) that indicate when the audio channel was active (speech started), and when speech stopped.
-The highest point in the payload represents the total talk time.
+Each channel contains an array of points (in seconds) that indicate when the audio channel was active (speech started), and when speech stopped.

+* The largest point in the dataset represents the total duration of the call.
+* The channels belong to the same recording/conversation.

 The data looks a bit like this: